-Genetic dependency data was downloaded from the online DepMap68 portal (https://depmap.org/portal/download/) (2020Q1) and the CERES scores69 were used for all analyses.
+Genetic dependency data was downloaded from the online DepMap64 portal (https://depmap.org/portal/download/) (2020Q1) and the CERES scores65 were used for all analyses.
 Cell lines with multiple activating KRAS mutations or an activating mutation in BRAF, EGFR, or NRAS were removed from the data set.
 For each cancer, only cell lines with a KRAS allele found in at least 3 cell lines were included in the study.

 The genetic dependency score is often linked to the expression of the gene.
 Thus, if the RNA expression of the gene could explain the dependency score (linear model, p-value < 0.05 and R2 ≥ 0.4), the gene was not tested for KRAS allele-specific genetic dependency.
 Further, genes that tended to show differential dependence on the basis of their mutation status (Wilcoxon rank sum test, p < 0.05) were not included in downstream analysis.
 Of the remaining genes, an ANOVA was used to measure if the mean dependency scores for the cell lines grouped by KRAS allele were different (p-value < 0.01).
-For these genes, one-versus-all Student’s t-tests were used to compare the dependency scores of each group of cell lines against the others (Benjamini-Hochberg FDR-adjusted p-value < 0.05).
+For these genes, Student’s t-tests were used to compare the dependency scores of each group of cell lines against the others (Benjamini-Hochberg FDR-adjusted p-value < 0.05).
 These genes were declared as differentially dependent by KRAS allele.
-The box-plots in Fig. 4 and Supplementary Fig. 7 show pairwise t-tests and the Benjamini-Hochberg FDR-adjusted p-value.
+The box-plots in Fig. 4 and Supplementary Fig. 7 show the FDR-adjusted p-values from the t-tests.

 Gene Set Enrichment Analysis (GSEA) of genetic dependency